nipreps/petprep/docs/outputs.rst

 ``--seg gtm`` runs FreeSurfer's ``gtmseg`` and saves ``sub-<subject_label>/anat/sub-<subject_label>_desc-gtm_dseg.nii.gz``.
 This file is resampled to match the orientation and resolution of the native T1-weighted images.
-Before extracting TACs, the segmentation is resampled to the PET resolution.
+PET volumes are resampled to this segmentation grid before TACs are extracted.
 The segmentation statistics are stored in ``sub-<subject_label>/anat/sub-<subject_label>_desc-gtm_dseg.tsv`` and ``sub-<subject_label>/anat/sub-<subject_label>_desc-gtm_morph.tsv``.
 ``sub-<subject_label>/pet/sub-<subject_label>_desc-gtm_tacs.tsv`` stores the